EtainClub/blurt/doc/exchange_manual.md

 # Running an exchange node manually

-This document guides you how to run an exchange node manually with clean Ubuntu 18.04 docker image.
+This document is a step by step guide to running a Blurt exchange node manually on a clean Ubuntu 18.04 docker image.

 System Requirements:
 A dedicated server or virtual machine with a minimum of 16GB of RAM, and at least 160GB of SSD storage.